jamesbowman/py-bteve/docs/index.rst

       This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

   .. method:: Tag(s)

       Set the current tag value

       :param int s: tag value.
 Range 0-255.
 The initial value is 255

       This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: Vertex2f(x, y)

+      Draw a vertex.
+      This operation draws a graphics primitive, depending on the primitive set by :meth:`Begin`.

+      :param float x: pixel x-coordinate
+      :param float y: pixel y-coordinate

+  .. method:: Vertex2ii(x, y, handle, cell)

+      :param int x: x-coordinate in pixels.
+Range 0-511
+      :param int y: y-coordinate in pixels.
+Range 0-511
+      :param int handle: bitmap handle.
+Range 0-31
+      :param int cell: cell number.
+Range 0-127

+      This method is an alternative to :meth:`BitmapHandle`, :meth:`Cell` and :meth:`Vertex2f`.

+  .. method:: VertexFormat(frac)

+      Set the precision of coordinates used by :meth:`Vertex2f`

+      :param int frac: Number of fractional bits in X,Y coordinates.
+Range 0-7.
+The initial value is 4

+      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.